 Naturopathy is a system of alternative medicine based on the theory that diseases can be successfully treated or prevented without the use of drugs, by techniques such as control of diet, exercise, and massage.

 Nutritionists are experts in the science of nutrition and advise on matters of food and nutrition impacts on health.

 PiYo combines the muscle-sculpting, core-firming benefits of Pilates with the strength and flexibility advantages of yoga.
 And, we crank up the speed to deliver a true fat-burning, low-impact workout that leaves your body looking long, lean, and incredibly defined.

 Qigong is a Chinese system of physical exercises and breathing control related to tai chi.

 Reiki is a Japanese technique for stress reduction and relaxation that also promotes healing.
 It is administered by “laying on hands” and is based on the idea that an unseen “life force energy” flows through us and is what causes us to be alive.
 If one’s “life force energy” is low, then we are more likely to get sick or feel stress, and if it is high, we are more capable of being happy and healthy.
 Grief-Reiki.com

 Tai chi is an ancient Chinese tradition that, today, is practiced as a graceful form of exercise.
 It involves a series of movements performed in a slow, focused manner and accompanied by deep breathing.

 Yoga is a Hindu spiritual and strict self-discipline, a part of which, including breath control, simple meditation, and the adoption of specific bodily postures, is widely practiced for health and relaxation.
 GriefYoga.com

-Cathy Cheshire disclaims, is not responsible or liable for, and does not personally guarantee in any way this public information provided as a convenience.
+Cathy Cheshire disclaims, is not liable for, and does not personally guarantee in any way this public information provided as a convenience.